 - The people responsible for poor metadata are almost certainly not the people in the conference.

 With that in mind, let’s look at some of the individual sessions.
 Many of the morning sessions were pitched at a very low level.
 Jo McEntyre’s talk was potentially fascinating.
 She described a number of initiatives by which Europe PMC provides additional metadata to life science researchers.
-Unfortunately, she didn’t explain any of these in any detail, so I was left none the wiser about.
+Unfortunately, she didn’t explain any of these in any detail, so I was left none the wiser about them.
 Better might have been to provide a use case with specific examples, how the success was measured, and so on.

 Other presentations did have more specific, if trivial, examples.
 Fran Frenzel of the Senate House Library, University of London showed how a simple change to a book title by the publisher before publication can mean that library discovery systems show two entries for the same book, causing any amount of confusion.
 Is this the same book or just one with a fairly similar title?
 You are unlikely to be able to resolve the problem for yourself without some external information.